Is Kansas City Safe in September 2026?

 Is Kansas City safe to visit in September?

-Kansas City is moderate-high risk for tourists in September.
+Kansas City is moderate risk for tourists in September.
 This is summer / peak season for the North America region.
 Our database documents 13 scams year-round — during September, peak summer season brings maximum tourist density and the highest documented scam activity. all scam types are active and concentrated around major attractions.
 The most common risks are taxi & transport, street scams, restaurant scams.

 Is September a good time to visit Kansas City?